KPRoche/kubestellar/docs/content/direct/contribute.md

 *We can't wait to collaborate with you!*

-# More details about Contributing
+## What else is here: more details about contributing

 In addition to the Code of Conduct, there are a number of terms, conditions and processes that define our open-source process.
 They are explained in full detail on the pages in this section of the website: